ahmedarif193/ymir-project/README.md

 Ideal for Developers and System Administrators:

 Ymir is the perfect tool for developers and system administrators seeking a powerful yet lightweight solution to manage LXC containers in embedded devices.
 It combines flexibility, robustness, and ease of use, making it an essential tool for modern embedded systems.

+Roadmap:
+Ymir already employs multithreading for managing container processes.
+We're planning to extend this multithreading approach to other tasks, further boosting Ymir's performance and responsiveness in managing LXC containers.
+Stay tuned for these exciting developments.